-With the support of our partner, IOM (the International Organization for Migration), we have provided aid in West Guji, helping more than 3,000 families so far.
+With the support of our partner, IOM (the International Organization for Migration), we have provided aid in West Guji, helping over 4,500 families so far.

 Vital aid like tarpaulins, ropes, blankets, water carriers, sleeping mats and kitchen sets can help families in this difficult time.

 We've also provided training to our partners to help communities make the most of the items they have received and to evaluate how effective our aid as been in meeting their needs.

 Our work in Ethiopia is far from over; we're currently planning a new project to support even more families affected by conlfict in Ethiopia.

 Alongside our physical aid items, we have distributed Information, Education and Communication (or IEC) materials.